kesiev/stampadia/docs/CODEX.md

-# Chronicles of Stampadia - Codec
+# Chronicles of Stampadia - Codex

-<div align=center style='border:2px solid red;padding:5px'><b>Spoiler alert!</b> This codec contains a list and a description of all of the Chronicles of Stampadia contents.
+<div align=center style='border:2px solid red;padding:5px'><b>Spoiler alert!</b> This codex contains a list and a description of all of the Chronicles of Stampadia contents.
 If you don't want to spoil the fun, <b>stop reading this now</b>.</div>

 ## Events (38 items)